Norwegian Photographer Jarle Hagen

 Jarle Hagen is a Norwegian fashion and lifestyle photographer.
-He is a father of two great individuals Jacob and Ulla, and he live together with his fiancé Tanja.
+He is a father of two great individuals Jacob and Ulla, and he lives together with his fiancé Tanja.
 He has lived in both Australia and the UK, and he was educated mainly in London and Oslo.
-He worked his first years as a Designer and Art Director in the ad industry, but had to follow my dreams and turned to full time photography 8 years ago.
+He worked his first years as a Designer and Art Director in the ad industry, but had to follow my dreams and turned to full-time photography 8 years ago.

 During the designer years he together with his fiancé Tanja, built the brand SPTZBRGN.
 Designing everything from the identity, packaging and the products themselves.

 He is a very interested person, and he is good at setting goals for himself.
 He was being told that when he gets interested in something, he gives it all he has.
 This can sometimes be frustrating for people close to him.
 But he has a very solid and understanding family 🙂

 I’ve always been interested in clothing, as long as I can remember.
 Designing a few garments for a local knitting artist, when I was in the 6th grade.
 And later when studying art- and design history, the identity the clothes create has stayed with me.

 When did you know you wanted to be a photographer?